WiSentinel/LabGNSS/README.md

 ## Code Modifications: Stealthy GNSS Spoofing

 This repository modifies the standard static GNSS spoofing approach into a dynamic, gradual drift to make the attack less detectable.
-The updates are implemented across three files.
+This is achieved by using linear interpolation to generate a time-varying trajectory, spreading the position shift over a user-defined duration to mimic realistic movement and prevent abnormal spikes.
+The updates are implemented across three files:

 ### 1. `GNSS lab code/opensource/ProcessGnssMeasScript.m` (Main Script)
 * **Added Configuration Parameters:** Introduced `spoof.mode` (`'instant'` or `'gradual'`) and `spoof.t_duration` (drift time in epochs/seconds) to the initial settings.